Azure/simdem/README.md

 **If you are able to contribute, we want your help!**

-SimDem is an open source project that will provide tooling that empowers all people to write tutorials in markdown that then become interactive demo's and automated tests.
+SimDem is an open source project that will provide tooling that empowers all people to write tutorials in markdown that then becomes interactive documentation.
+Simdem works with standard markdown language and can be combined with any tutorial which run bash commands to create executable documentation which can be automatically tested for correctness through open source CI/CD tools and provides an interactive learning environment wherein individuals can truly learn best practices by **doing** rather than watching or reading

 # Try it Out

-## Executable Docs Using Azure Cloud Shell
+## Run Executable Docs Using Azure Cloud Shell
-The following code snippet allows you to clone the simdem repo and allow you to run the simdem script in tutorial mode.
+Azure Cloud Shell provides an environment with all of the prerequisites installed to run Simdem.
+This is the recommended method for new users to try and develop tutorials for simdem.

+Open [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) and select Bash as the environment.

+The following code snippet gets started with Simdem.

+[!NOTE] This snippet clones the Simdem repo, installs necessary dependencies, and runs the interactive Simdem tutorial script.

 ```
 git clone https://github.com/Azure/simdem.git